-Grisebach’s film is deceptively simple, seemingly sparse, but emotions run deep.
-It is visually close to documentary filmmaking.
 In the heat of a Bulgarian summer, in the countryside, near the border with Greece, tensions rise and recede before coming to a head.
 A small group of German construction workers are preparing the ground for an infrastructure project.
 One of the workers, Meinhard, an ex-Legionnaire, seems to be a self-sufficient loner.
 He does not take to the group’s uneven attempts at overly expressed manliness.
-Soon, however, Meinhard finds himself in uncomfortable territory, as he is drawn towards the local community.
+He finds himself however in uncomfortable territory, as he is drawn towards the local community.
 They in turn offer him a kind of uneasy acceptance.
 His idealised view of them eventually starts to fragment, just as their view of him fragments too.
 The construction workers and the community are on the cusp of conflict, and edgily negotiate territory and resources.
 Meanwhile, questions of personal identity and belonging come painfully to the fore.

 Grisebach had a fantastic success in Cannes with Western.
 It’s her third feature film, after a long quiet period.
 Her previous film, Longing, was released in 2006.
 The acclaim seems to mark a watershed, though the director emphasises the continuity in her work.